An Appalachian Trail Tale

 The Playground’s Become a Proving Ground

 Bad trade.
-These were four of the biggest pills on trail.
+These were the biggest pills on trail.
 No wonder I prefer mice to men.
-It was 11pm, yet they decided to crowd in, but not before cooking, chatting, spilling stove fuel, shining their lights in our faces, and noisily hanging their food sacks (on the shelter’s provided metal pole).
-They even had the gall to build a fire, the smokiest the world has ever known.
-Completely clueless cretins.
-Bigger buttheads yet.
+It was 11pm, yet they chose to crowd in, but not before cooking, chatting, spilling fuel, shining lights in our faces, and noisily hanging their food (on the shelter’s provided metal pole).
+They even had the gall to start a fire, the smokiest the world’s ever known.
+Clueless cretins.

 “Guys, please,” I barked.
 “Etiquette.”